Geo Entertainment: History

-Established in 2002, Geo is among the oldest Pakistani private TV networks, and has received good TRPs on various daily soaps, reality series, and drama serials since inception.
+Established in 2002, Geo is among the oldest Pakistani private TV networks, and has received good TRPs on various daily soaps, reality series, and drama serials since its inception.
 Geo broadcast many daily soaps during its initial years and the soaps became popular too.
 Some shows from the 2000s that aired on the network which are still recognized include Tere Pehlu Main, Meri Zaat Zarra-e-Benishan, Kaash Main Teri Beti Na Hoti, Tum Ho Kay Chup, Doraha, Yeh Zindagi Hai and various more.

 The channel continued to do well in ratings but in 2014 the network was banned in the country for promoting blasphemy on its morning show Utho Jago Pakistan.
 The channel was eventually unbanned but the ratings took a hit and the channel was panned for making below average content, and it took a while for the channel to get back onto the charts with well ratings.
 In 2017, GEO launched Khaani and the series went on to become a huge success for the network with worldwide success and was later added on Netflix due to its major popularity.
-Similarly around the same time Ghar Titli Ka Par also was a big success for the network domestically and garnered many views on YouTube as well.
+Similarly, around the same time Ghar Titli Ka Par was also a big success for the network domestically and garnered many views on YouTube as well.
 The two drama serials helped GEO break ground just like it did before its ban and become the most viewed channel in Pakistan.
 Since that time, Geo joined hands with 7th Sky Entertainment and has produced various shows that have been record-breaking on television and social media platforms.